 This non-statutory guidance from the Welsh Government is intended to explain the legal duties schools and colleges have if they use ‘automated biometric recognition systems’.
-There are no circumstances in which a school or college can lawfully process a learner’s biometric data, without having notified each parent of a child and received the necessary consent.

 This advice will be kept under review and updated as necessary.

 What legislation does this advice relate to?